-Although optional, we advise the connection from Nexus to your Crowd server to use the HTTPS protocol.
+Although optional, we advise the connection from Nexus Repository Manager Pro to your Crowd server to use the HTTPS protocol.

-using Nexus SSL support.
+the server certificate using SSL support.
 A common symptom observed are

-not authenticated messages, when trying to connect to the Crowd
+messages, when trying to connect to the Crowd server.

-Steps to explicitly trust the Crowd Server URL certificate in Nexus are:
+Steps to explicitly trust the Crowd Server URL certificate in Nexus Repository Manager Pro are:

-The SSL: Crowd capability is only available in Nexus 2.7+.
+The SSL: Crowd capability is only available in Nexus Repository Manager Pro 2.7+.
 Older versions must manually configure trust using an explicit truststore specified with JRE system properties.

 - In the sidebar menu, click Administration → Capabilities to open the Capabilities panel.

-The Crowd Configuration screen displayed in Figure 9.6, “Crowd Configuration Panel”can be accessed by users with administrative privileges in Nexus by selecting Crowd in the Security section of the Nexus menu.
+The Crowd Configuration screen displayed in Figure 9.6, “Crowd Configuration Panel” can be accessed by users with administrative privileges in Nexus Repository Manager Pro by selecting Crowd in the Security section of the main menu.

 This panel contains the following fields: